- Schedule FA in ITR How to Declare Foreign Assets in India

 - Any other profession as notified by CBDT.

-- In case, you are adopting the provisions of section 44ADA, your income will be computed @50% of the total gross receipts of the profession for the year, and any further claim of deduction(s) of expenditures is not admissible after declaring profit @ 50% though you can declare profit more than 50% too if you wish.
+In case, you are adopting the provisions of section 44ADA, your income will be computed @50% of the total gross receipts of the profession for the year, and any further claim of deduction(s) of expenditures is not admissible after declaring profit @ 50% though you can declare profit more than 50% too if you wish.

-- However, if you declare profit less than 50%, and your income exceeds the basic exemption limit, then you will be required to maintain the books of accounts u/s 44AA and to get your accounts audited u/s 44AB.
+However, if you declare profit less than 50%, and your income exceeds the basic exemption limit, then you will be required to maintain the books of accounts u/s 44AA and to get your accounts audited u/s 44AB.

-- The income computed under this scheme will be the final taxable income of the profession covered under the presumptive taxation scheme, and no further expenses will be allowed or disallowed even on account of depreciation.
+The income computed under this scheme will be the final taxable income of the profession covered under the presumptive taxation scheme, and no further expenses will be allowed or disallowed even on account of depreciation.

-- The provisions relating to advance tax, maintenance of books of account, and audit of accounts are the same as discussed above.
-Further, the provision of opting for the scheme for continuous 5 years is not applicable to professionals.
+The provisions relating to advance tax, maintenance of books of account, and audit of accounts are the same as discussed above.
+Further, the provision of opting for the scheme for a continuous 5 years is not applicable to professionals.

-- For example, if your gross receipts for the year 2022-23 amount to Rs.
+For example, if your gross receipts for the year 2022-23 amount to Rs.
 4,80,000, then your presumptive income shall be Rs.
-2,40,000 i.e. 50% of Rs.
+2,40,000, i.e., 50% of Rs.
 4,80,000.

 Section 44AE